Important to know:

 Are there any exceptions to this fee rule?

 Yes, there are some courses where the charging arrangements differ.
-This is likely to be the case for King’s Online courses, International Foundation Courses and other short courses offered at King’s.
+This is likely to be the case for King’s Digital courses, International Foundation Courses and other short courses offered at King’s.

-Please speak to your department directly or your Record Centre for more specific information about these programmes.
+Please speak to your department directly or Student Records for more specific information about these programmes.

 I am responsible for paying my own fees and have paid in advance.
 Can I expect a refund?